cossacklabs/product-docs/acra/guides/integrating-acra-translator-into-new-infrastructure/_index.md

 {{< hint warning >}}
 **Note:**
-AcraTranslator supports ability to use [TLS] as encryption channel instead of [Themis Secure Session].
+AcraTranslator supports ability to use [TLS] as encryption channel instead of [Themis Secure Session](/themis/crypto-theory/cryptosystems/secure-session/).
 In such case, you don't need to use AcraConnector, but you should manage all your TLS certificates manually.
 {{< /hint >}}